Simone Makes a Living Building Things That Don’t Work

 “The way I approach my insecurities is by making sure I’m the first person laughing at myself.”

-Simone doesn’t really care what others think, though.
+She doesn’t really care what others think, though.

 “No matter how people critique it, it doesn’t really apply,” Simone says.
 “There’s not really a category to put what I do in.
 People can’t really judge it.”